jjgecon/vs_code_workflow/README.md

 ## Running Scripts
 - Each language has an official VS Code extension for syntax highlighting, debugging, and more.
 - **Stata or MATLAB** might be used through a combination of terminal usage or third-party extensions.
+    - For Stata, there is `statRun` but it requires some configuration beforehand.

-To run a script just download the corresponding extention (which usually has the name of the language)
+To run a script, just download the corresponding extension (which usually has the name of the language).

 > **Note**: Different languages have different ways of running scripts and different keybinds, but usually, clicking the play button is sufficient.
 Behind the scenes, it executes the script in the terminal.